-Primary Hyperthyroidism is due to thyroid pathology.
+Primary hyperthyroidism is due to thyroid pathology.
 It is the thyroid itself that is behaving abnormally and producing excessive thyroid hormone.

 Secondary hyperthyroidism is the condition where the thyroid is producing excessive thyroid hormone as a result of overstimulation by thyroid stimulating hormone.
 The pathology is in the hypothalamus or pituitary.

-Grave’s Disease is an autoimmune condition where TSH receptor antibodies cause a primary hyperthyroidism.
+Grave’s disease is an autoimmune condition where TSH receptor antibodies cause a primary hyperthyroidism.
 These TSH receptor antibodies are abnormal antibodies produced by the immune system that mimic TSH and stimulate the TSH receptors on the thyroid.
 This is the most common cause of hyperthyroidism.

-Toxic Multinodular Goitre (also known as Plummer’s disease) is a condition where nodules develop on the thyroid gland that act independently of the normal feedback system and continuously produce excessive thyroid hormone.
+Toxic multinodular goitre (also known as Plummer’s disease) is a condition where nodules develop on the thyroid gland that act independently of the normal feedback system and continuously produce excessive thyroid hormone.

-Exopthalmos is the term used to describe bulging of eyeball out of the socket caused by Graves Disease.
+Exophthalmos is the term used to describe bulging of eyeball out of the socket caused by Graves Disease.
 This is due to inflammation, swelling and hypertrophy of the tissue behind the eyeball that forces the eyeball forward.

-Pretibial Myxoedema is a dermatological condition where there are deposits of mucin under the skin on the anterior aspect of the leg (the pre-tibial area).
+Pretibial myxoedema is a dermatological condition where there are deposits of mucin under the skin on the anterior aspect of the leg (the pre-tibial area).
 This gives a discoloured, waxy, oedematous appearance to the skin over this area.
 It is specific to Grave’s disease and is a reaction to the TSH receptor antibodies.